 - ¾ cup heavy cream

 - 1 tablespoon sugar

-- Mix oreo crumbs and melted butter and press into bottom of 9-inch springform pan.
+- Mix Oreo crumbs and melted butter and press into the bottom of a 9-inch springform pan.

 - Bake for 8 minutes.
-If you have any butter seep out, just wipe with a paper towel.
+If butter seeps out, wipe it with a paper towel.

 - Let cool.